 When will I enrol?

 A: You will receive a pre-enrolment email in August/September which you should complete (these are sent in batches so don’t worry if you don’t receive yours at the same time as others).
-In-person enrolment, as well as induction week/Freshers’ Week, will take place from Monday 26th September 2016.
-Lectures commence the following week.
+In-person enrolment, as well as induction week/Freshers’ Week, will take place late September with lectures commencing the following week.

 - By Coach (National Express) - If you fly into Manchester Airport you can catch the coach direct.